 Approx 6 servings.

--If you are a curry lover, 1 teaspoon of curry powder would be a great addition.
+-If you are a curry lover, 1 teaspoon of curry powder is a great addition.

 -The easiest way I have found to peel a Butternut squash is with a vegetable peeler.
 Take long slow strokes.